Thomas-Walker-Lynch/DA2X/README.md

 This is a dynamic array for C, along with an iterator.
 The 2x refers to the feature that the allocation is doubled each time the array expands.

-This is a version of the expanding tape as described in the tm library also in this repo.
 Hence the name, Tape Machine 2x.

+This array is kind of expanding tape as described in the tm library.

 ## Fundamentals